 - Evaluate employment benefits.
 Life insurance provided through employers sometimes offers lower rates because they benefit from group pricing.
 Keep in mind, these policies will typically end if you leave your employer or retire.

-- Consider a ladder strategy: A life insurance ladder is a strategy where you buy several term life insurance policies with different coverage levels and expiration dates.
+- Consider a ladder strategy.
+A life insurance ladder is a strategy where you buy several term life insurance policies with different coverage levels and expiration dates.
 For example, a young family may have a need for higher coverage while they still have a mortgage and children in the household.
 Once the mortgage is paid off, their need lowers, and once the children are out of the household, their need lowers again.
 Buying different policies that expire as your needs change might help you save on life insurance in the long run.
 You may want to work with a licensed life insurance agent before committing to this strategy, as it does require you to have a very firm grasp of your financial needs and how they could change over the years.

 - Reevaluate your coverage level.
 Once you’ve paid off your mortgage and your kids have moved away from home, you may not need as much life insurance coverage.
 Reevaluating your coverage and choosing a policy with lower premiums and a lower death benefit may be right for you.
 You may want to consult with a licensed agent or financial professional before adjusting your coverage.

-Group and free life insurance
+Group life insurance

 Life insurance rates, like all insurance rates, are based on risk.
-With life insurance, the risk is mainly centered around your likelihood of passing away during the policy period, and how much money the insurance company will pay to your beneficiary.
+With life insurance, the risk is mainly centered around your likelihood of passing away during the policy period and how much money the insurance company will pay to your beneficiary.
 These are some of the rating factors that life insurance companies may use to rate your policy:

 - Age: Age is one of the strongest predictors of mortality; older individuals are more likely to pass away than younger ones, which means life insurance quotes will typically get more expensive as you age.
 Getting a policy when you’re young may help you get lower rates.